AdobeDocs/media-analytics.es-ES/help/sdk-implement/analytics-with-ott/track-app-states.md

 ADBMobile.analytics.trackState("State Name",{});
 ```

 The state name is reported in the "View State" variable in Adobe Mobile services, and a view is recorded for each `trackState` call.
-En otras interfaces de Analytics, "Ver estado" se comunica como "Nombre de página"; " Vistas de estado "se comunica como" Vistas de página ".
+In other Analytics interfaces, "View State" is reported as "Page Name"; "State Views" is reported as "Page Views".

 ## Enviar datos de contexto